Hashmot

-Hashmot (c.
-1931 – 10 November 2003) was a Bangladeshi film actor and director.
+Hashmot was a Bangladeshi film actor and director.
 He was known for acting in comic roles.
 He was also known as Haba Hashmot on the magazine television show Ityadi.

 Biography

 Hashmot acted in over 100 films.
 He acted in films like Nil Akasher Niche, Abujh Mon, Rangbaz, Alor Michil, Haba Hashmot and Notun Bou.
 Besides acting he also involved in film direction.

+Hashmat married twice.
+His son Enayet Khan is involved in music.

 Hashmot died on 10 November 2003 at the age of 72.
+He's burried at Azimpur cemetery.